-- b) an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical Applicators Certificate or GROWSAFE Advanced Certificate or a qualification that meets the requirements of Appendix H.10.3 of this plan, and - 4) for aerial application: - a) an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand, and - 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly low volatile 18, or - b) application is by hand-held spraying, or - c) application by ground-based spraying or aerial application only occurs between 1 May and 31 August.
+- 3) for ground-based spraying: - an applicator who is a contractor holds a current GROWSAFE Registered Chemical Applicators Certificate or a qualification that meets the requirements of H.10.3 Qualifications required for the application of agrichemicals of this Plan, and - b) an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical Applicator's Certificate or GROWSAFE Advanced Certificate or a qualification that meets the requirements of H.10.3 Qualifications required for the application of agrichemicals of this Plan, and - 4) for aerial application: - an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand, and

+- 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly volatile20, or - b) application is by hand-held spraying, or - application by ground-based spraying or aerial application only occurs between 1 May and 31 August.
-In addition to the requirements of Rule C.6.5.1 the agrichemical must be approved for its intended use by the Environmental Protection Authority under the Hazardous Substances and New Organisms Act 1996 and all other conditions set for its use must be complied with.

-In relation to a non-aerial application, the applicator must hold an Agrichemical Certified Handler certificate (WorkSafe New Zealand) where required by any Environmental Protection Authority approval for the agrichemical under the Hazardous Substances and New Organisms Act 1996, or equivalent as recognised and required by the Environmental Protection Authority or Ministry for Business Innovation and Employment, and be able to demonstrate competency using agrichemicals to avoid adverse impacts.

-In relation to aerial application, the applicator and ground crew must hold qualifications and competencies as required by Environmental Protection Authority and WorkSafe New Zealand.
+- In addition to the requirements of C.6.5.1 Application of agrichemicals permitted activity the agrichemical must be approved for its intended use by the Environmental Protection Authority under the Hazardous Substances and New Organisms Act 1996 and all other conditions set for its use must be complied with. - 2) In relation to a non-aerial application, the applicator must hold an Agrichemical Certified Handler Certificate (WorkSafe New Zealand) where required by any Environmental Protection Authority approval for the agrichemical under the Hazardous Substances and New Organisms Act 1996, or equivalent as recognised and required by the Environmental Protection Authority or Ministry for Business Innovation and Employment, and be able to demonstrate competency using agrichemicals to avoid adverse impacts. - 3) In relation to aerial application, the applicator and ground crew must hold qualifications and competencies as required by Environmental Protection Authority and WorkSafe New Zealand.